vmware-tanzu/tanzu-dev-portal/content/practices/lean-experiments/index.md

    Distribute a sheet of paper to each team member and instruct them to:

-   Copy the format of the Hypothesis & Experiment template Write the leap-of-faith assumption as a falsifiable hypothesis If there are more than 4 participants, consider breaking into teams to generate experiments
+   - Copy the format of the Hypothesis & Experiment template
+   - Write the leap-of-faith assumption as a falsifiable hypothesis

    {{< callout >}}
-   Tip: Print out your templates, email/share them, or create and share the digital workspace before the workshop.
+   If there are more than 4 participants, consider breaking into teams to generate experiments
    {{< /callout >}}

    {{< callout >}}
-   Tip: Prompt everyone to take 5 minutes individually to think of an experiment to test the hypothesis and associated measurable outcomes.
+   Tip: Print out your templates, email/share them, or create and share the digital workspace before the workshop.

+   Feel free to copy this Miro board: [Validation Research/MVP Experiment on Miro](https://miro.com/app/board/o9J_lGThxtc=/)
    {{< /callout >}}

+   Prompt everyone to take 5 minutes individually to think of an experiment to test the hypothesis and associated measurable outcomes.

 1. **Share experiments**